fluiddyn/fluiddyn/doc/mercurial_bitbucket.rst

 Mercurial and Bitbucket short tutorial for FluidDyn
 ===================================================

 `Mercurial <http://mercurial.selenic.com/>`_ is a free, distributed source control management tool.
 It's is a great tool and if you are doing research (coding and/or writing papers), you should use a version control software!
-It seems to me that Mercurial is a good solution for researchers (in particular it is simpler to learn than Git).
+It seems to me that Mercurial is a good solution for researchers (in particular it is in my opinion simpler and nicer to learn and use than Git).

-Mercurial couples very well with the programs TortoiseHG and Meld (if you can, just install them) and with the site `Bitbucket
+Mercurial couples very well with the programs TortoiseHG and Meld (if you can, just install them, especially Meld) and with the site `Bitbucket
 <https://bitbucket.org>`_.

 There are a lot of tutorials and documentations about Mercurial and